 Most Environmentally Friendly – Eco-Wise Pest Control

-- The size of your home or business – the larger your space, the more expensive the treatment.
+- The size of your home or business will affect price.
+The larger the area , the more expensive the treatment.

 - The severity of the infestation or type of pest that needs to be removed.

-- The region in which you live – warm, wet places with plenty of foliage like Florida can be more inviting for pests than cold dry places like Wyoming.
+- The region in which you live.
+Warm, wet places with plenty of foliage like Florida is more inviting for pests than cold dry places like Wyoming.

-- The rarity of a pest problem – like an unlikely Africanized bee infestation, will increase the cost as technicians with specialized experience will be needed.
+- The rarity of a pest problem.
+The rarer the infestation like an unlikely Africanized bee infestation, will increase the cost as technicians with specialized experience will be needed.

-We awarded more points to services that offer 24-hour support since this can really give you peace of mind during an emergency.
+We awarded more points to services that offer 24-hour support since this provides peace of mind during an emergency.
 We also scored services higher if they offered a treatment guarantee.
 A company that guarantees its work will generally return as often as needed until your bug problem has effectively been eliminated.
-Also, look for services that let you manage your own account online, particularly if this level of support is important to you.

 We awarded more points to companies that offer extensive pest libraries as well as prevention and control tips.
 This resource can help you identify which pests you have in your home to help you determine if you can handle the problem on your own or not.

 Beyond common bug problems, we looked for companies that cover such wildlife as snakes, rodents and even birds.
-The best all-around companies can handle several types of pests, but the right service for you depends on your infestation.
+The best all-around companies can handle several types of pests, but the right service for you depends on the type of infestation you have.
 Keep in mind that not all services can treat for termites, which can do serious damage to a home.